xybor-x/enum/README.md

 ## 🔅 Type safety

-`WrapEnum` includes built-in methods for serialization and deserialization, offering **basic type safety** and preventing most invalid enum cases.
+The [WrapEnum][2] prevents most invalid enum cases due to built-in methods for serialization and deserialization, offering **basic type safety**.

 However, it is still possible to accidentally create an invalid enum value, like this: